fstark/mandelbrot65/README.md

 # How do I run it?

-The demo is made to be loaded at addrss 0x0280 and run with a ``280R`` (or launched from the menu of the Apple1 1 ROM card).
+The demo is made to be loaded at address 0x0280 and run with a ``280R`` (or launched from the menu of the Apple1 1 ROM card).

+You will need 8K of RAM between 0000-1FFF to run it.

 The demo will wait for a key press (to initialize its internal random number generator) then draw a Mandelbrot set and perform a series of 4 level of zooms.